 - Dress wisely.
 Loose-fitting clothing made from natural fibers, such as cotton, are most comfortable.
 When outdoors, add a large hat for shade, and naturally, an adequate amount of sunscreen.

 - Assign a buddy.
 During family get-togethers, select someone to be readily available to help keep a close watch on older loved ones to ensure they remain comfortable.

-For more summer season safety tips for older adults, contact Anthem Home Care, the leader in senior care in Rockport, TX.
+For more summer season safety tips for older adults, contact Anthem Home Care, the leading provider of home health in Corpus Christi and the surrounding areas.
 We’re also an ideal companion for seniors through the summer months and beyond, offering as much or as little care and support at home as needed to ensure optimal health and wellbeing, including meal preparation and monitoring food and fluid intake, engagement in pleasant conversations and pastimes, transportation to fun outings, and so much more.

-Email or call us at 361-643-2323 to learn more about our senior care in Rockport, TX and the surrounding communities, and also to ask about a no-cost in-home assessment today.
+Email or call us at 361-643-2323 to learn more about our senior care services and also to ask about a no-cost in-home assessment today.
 To find out if our top-rated home care services are available in your community, please visit this page of our website.